decisionintelligence/ContraAD/readme.md

 # ContraAD

+This is the official code "Noise Matters: Cross Contrastive Learning for Flink Anomaly Detection"

 ## Overview

 ![overview](./img/overview.png)

 ### Key Contribution
-1. We using a cross contrastive method to detect the anomaly.
+1. We use a cross contrastive method to detect the anomaly.
-2. We using a prior information to alleviate the noise inside training dataset
+2. We use a prior information to alleviate the noise inside training dataset

 ## code structure